 Heart disease is the leading cause of death in this country.
 At the moment, the only way to effectively replace lost heart muscle cells—called cardiomyocytes—is to transplant the entire heart.
 We think using a drug to create new heart muscle from stem cells would be far more appealing than heart transplantation.

-Dr. Mercola's research is directed at discovering molecules that promote differentiation of cardiomyocyte progenitors.
+Dr. Mercola's research is directed at discovering new therapeutics for heart failure and cancer.

 Mark Mercola earned his Ph.D. from the University of California, Los Angeles.

 Fine-tuning of Drp1/Fis1 availability by AKAP121/Siah2 regulates mitochondrial adaptation to hypoxia.